 Symptoms and Diagnosis

 Prostate cancer is one of the most common cancers found in men.
 It is second only to skin cancer.
-The American Cancer Society estimates that about one in seven men will be diagnosed with prostate cancer in their lifetime.
+The American Cancer Society estimates that about one in eight men will be diagnosed with prostate cancer in their lifetime.
 More than 160,000 cases are found each year.

 Symptoms of prostate cancer can vary between individuals.
 Some common symptoms include: